-The Company also The Company paid each Independent Director a cash stipend for each meeting.
-This was \$7,500 in 2016 and \$5,175 in 2015. reimburses such directors for their travel expenses. \equiv

-The amounts shown represent the aggregate grant date fair value of awards made during respective year.
-For a discussion of the valuation assumptions used to determine the grant date fair values of these awards, see Note 10 to the Financial Statements included in the Company's annual report on Form 10-K for the year ended December 31, 2016, as determined in accordance with FASB ASC Topic 718.
-The stock awards vest over a three year period. $\overline{\mathcal{O}}$

-For all directors, the amount represents distributions declared on shares of non-vested restricted stock during the respective years. \mathfrak{S}
+- (1) The Company paid each Independent Director a cash stipend for each meeting.
+This was \$5,175 in 2015 and \$5,000 in 2014.
+The Company also reimburses such directors for their travel expenses. - (2) The amounts shown represent the aggregate grant date fair value of awards made during respective year.
+For a discussion of the valuation assumptions used to determine the grant date fair values of these awards, see Note 10 to the Financial Statements included in the Company's annual report on Form 10-K for the year ended December 31, 2015, as determined in accordance with FASB ASC Topic 718.
+The stock awards vest over a three year period. - (3) For all directors, the amount represents distributions declared on shares of non-vested restricted stock during the respective years.

 The Company does not have a written policy regarding director compensation.
-The Company's Compensation Committee meets at least annually to review, and determine and approve, as appropriate, director compensation for the next fiscal year, including cash and equity committees, and related matters.
+The Company's Compensation Committee meets at least annually to review, and determine and approve, as appropriate, director compensation for the next fiscal year, including cash and equity compensation, reimbursement for travel and related expenses, and similar matters.
+The Compensation Committee may also meet during the year, as appropriate, to discuss compensation matters such as grants of restricted stock to our directors in connection with their services as chairs of Board committees, and related matters.
 The Company reimbursed non-employee directors for their travel expenses incurred in connection with attendance at Board or committee meetings.
-The Company granted 3,000 shares of restricted stock on January 2, 2017 to the Lead Independent Director and 2,500 to each of the other Independent Directors and agreed to pay a cash stipend of \$10,000 per Board Meeting attendance to such Independent compensation, reimbursement for travel and related expenses, and similar matters.
-The Compensation Committee may also meet during the year, as appropriate, to discuss compensation matters such as grants of restricted stock to our directors in connection with their services as chairs of Board Directors in 2017.
-The restricted stock granted will vest in equal annual installments over a three year period commencing December 31, 2017 through December 31, 2020.
-During the year ended December 31, 2016, the director compensation recorded as an expense was based on the value of previous stock grants that vested during the year pursuant to accounting principles generally accepted in the United States of America, or GAAP.
-The stock compensation expense for each director was: William H. Allen \$40,679; David T. Bruen \$36,666; Shirley Y. Bullard \$40,000; Sumner J. Rollings \$40,000; and Thomas E. Schwartz \$40,000.
+The Company granted 4,188 shares of restricted stock on January 4, 2016 to the Lead Independent Director and 3,488 to all other Independent Directors in 2016.
+The restricted stock granted will vest in equal annual installments over a three year period commencing December 31, 2016 through December 31, 2019.

+During the year ended December 31, 2015, the director compensation recorded as an expense was based on the value of previous stock grants that vested during the year pursuant to accounting principles generally accepted in the United States of America, or GAAP.
+The stock compensation expense for each director was: William H. Allen \$46,020; David T. Bruen \$40,000; Shirley Y. Bullard \$40,000; Sumner J. Rollings \$40,000; and Thomas E. Schwartz \$40,000.